Deriba (caldera): Eruptive history

-Volcanism in the Jebel Marra mountains appears to have begin 15 million years ago and continued in two stages, separated by an erosional period.
+Volcanism in the Jebel Marra mountains appears to have begun 15 million years ago and continued in two stages, separated by an erosional period.
 Volcanism in the southwestern Marra mountains took place between 4.35 million years ago and 60,000 years ago, subdivided into an Old Series and a New Series which is younger than 2 million years ago.
 After an initial stage, during which olivine basalt and small amounts of pyroclastic material were erupted, trachyte were emplaced.
 The Deriba caldera probably formed either in the early Pleistocene, 60,000 or 3,520 ± 100 years before present (BP), but activity continued with the volcanic cone inside of the caldera and peripheral vents, possibly into historical time.

 The 3,520 ± 100 BP eruption was a Plinian eruption that deposited pyroclastic material containing blocks of basement material.
 The ash fall from the eruption reaches thicknesses of 20 m as far as 5 km away from Deriba, while pyroclastic flows have been identified as far as 30 km from the caldera.
 The eruption has an estimated volcanic explosivity index of 4 and may be associated with the volcanic cone inside the caldera.
+There are no historical records or oral tradition linked to this or other events at Jebel Marra, however.

 The volcano was formerly considered to be extinct.
 Hot springs, whose temperature reaches 65–85 C and which may be supplied by magmatic water, and fumaroles, both within the caldera around the volcanic cone and in the surrounding Marra Mountains, indicate that Jebel Marra and the Deriba caldera are a dormant volcano.
 Reportedly, the exhalations of the fumaroles can kill birds and insects, and some fumarolic vents may have formed between 1964 and 1966, implying that the fumarolic activity may reflect a recent change of volcanic activity.